Questions & Answers

 How does the proposed 4(d) rule address pesticide use?

 The proposed rule seeks public comment on whether to except some or all pesticide uses and, if so, what measures are reasonable, feasible, and adequate to protect monarchs from pesticides.
-In general, the U.S. Environmental Protection Agency (EPA) registers pesticides and regulates their sale, distribution, and use in the U.S. When EPA registers a pesticide or reevaluates whether to maintain the registration of an existing pesticide, the agency is required to determine whether the pesticide might impact an ESA-listed species or its critical habitat.
+In general, the U.S. Environmental Protection Agency (EPA) registers pesticides and regulates their sale, distribution, and use in the U.S. When EPA registers a pesticide or reevaluates whether to maintain the registration of an existing pesticide, the agency is required to determine whether the pesticide might impact a federallylisted species or its critical habitat.
 If so, EPA must consult with the U.S. Fish and Wildlife Service, the National Marine Fisheries Service, or both to determine whether the impact rises to the level of jeopardizing the species or destroying/adversely modifying critical habitat.
 As a result of the consultation, EPA typically adopts measures to minimize pesticide impacts on species and their critical habitat.
 Those measures appear on pesticide labels, such as through restrictions on when and how a pesticide may be applied.
-Once consultation is completed, FWS issues EPA a document that authorizes “take” of listed species from use of the pesticide.
+Once consultation is completed, our agency issues EPA a document that authorizes “take” of listed species from use of the pesticide.
 The take authorization provides pesticide users with legal coverage for inadvertently harming or killing a listed species while using the pesticide according to the label.

 What types of milkweed management are excepted from take under the proposed 4(d) rule?